SaravananRajaraman/learn/JavaScript_Good_parts/Good or Bad.md

 A good style can help produce better programs.

-Use elements of good composition
+Use elements of good composition where applicable.

+for eg: use a space after a comma, not before

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1ODQ5MDM3MzJdfQ==
+eyJoaXN0b3J5IjpbLTY5NzYzMTA4NV19
 -->